 Baths of Aphrodite - Polis: An area of breathtaking beauty associated with Aphrodite.
 According to legend, the goddess Aphrodite used to bathe in the pool of the nearby natural grotto, which is shaded by a fig tree.
 A trail from the Baths takes you to Fontana Amorosa (8 km from the Baths, at the end of the Akamas Peninsula).
 Walking along this trail, one can enjoy an incomparable view and unspoilt nature.

 Larnaca Fort - Larnaca: Erected in 1625 by the Turks.
 This fort is now a museum and its inner courtyard is used as an open-air garden-theatre during the summer months.

-The Pierides Museum - Larnaca: Contains a unique archaeological, medieval, post-Byzantine and Cypriot fork art collections gathered by five consecutive generations of the family.
-It also exhibits an old arsenal and a rich collection of old chartography of Cyprus and the Eastern Mediterranean.
+The Pierides Museum - Larnaca: Contains a unique archaeological, medieval, post-Byzantine and Cypriot folk art collections gathered by five consecutive generations of the family.
+It also exhibits an old arsenal and a rich collection of old cartography of Cyprus and the Eastern Mediterranean.

 Ayia Napa: Originally a fishing village it is now a major tourist resort.
 The charming medieval monastery dedicated to 'Our Lady of the Forests' stands in the middle of the village surrounded by a high wall.
 It's 16th century church is partly underground and cut into the rock.
 The Marine Life Museum can be found within the premises of the Agia Napa Municipality.